lithops-cloud/lithops/runtime/singularity/README.md

     runtime: singularity-runtime-name
 ```

-Also, to execute the Singularity backend, you need to set the RabbitMQ AMPQ URL in your configuration file:
+Also, to execute the Singularity backend, you need to set the RabbitMQ AMQP URL in your configuration file:

 ```yaml
 rabbitmq: